5 Reasons to Donate to Asheville Habitat

 1. Bridge the racial homeownership gap.

-3. Longtime residents can remain in their homes.
+3. Enable our neighbors to remain in their homes.

 5. Break the cycle of poverty.

-We believe a decent place to live is intricately tied to better opportunities.
+A decent place to live is intricately tied to better opportunities.
 It’s not uncommon that Habitat homeowners are the first to own a home in their family.
 What does stable, affordable housing mean for them?
-It’s having a choice over when and why you move.
+It means having a choice over when and why you move.
 It means parents can have financial stability and children can focus on school.
-It doesn’t wipe the majority of a household’s earnings away each month.
+It means a their mortgage payment doesn’t wipe the majority of a household’s earnings away each month.
 When you donate to Asheville Habitat, you are helping families have the opportunity to break the cycle of generational poverty and achieve financial security.